intelligentplant/tls-info/README.md

 A simple command line tool for displaying information about a TLS connection.
 The tool is largely based on [this Stack Overflow answer](https://stackoverflow.com/a/48675492).

+## Building the Tool

+Run `dotnet build` from the command line.
+This will build executables for .NET Framework and .NET Core.

 ## Usage

 Run `tls-info <host name> [<host name 2> ... <host name N>]`.
 For each host name provided, the tool will attempt to create a connection using a `TcpClient` and an `SslStream`, and then display information about the selected cipher suite and the remote server certificate.
 Where no port is specified in the host name, port 443 will be used.